 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Etihad Airways is a Middle Eastern airline based in Abu Dhabi that has become popular for its opulent first class product.

-With this new promotion, you’ll be able to buy Etihad miles for as little as 1.33 cents each.
-This is less expensive than our valuation of 1.40 cents per mile, making this a great deal if you have a redemption in mind.
+With this new promotion, you’ll be able to buy Etihad miles for as little as 1.54 cents each.
+This is a bit more expensive than our valuation of 1.4 cents per mile, meaning it could be a solid deal depending on the redemption you have in mind.

 Here are some more details you should be aware of:

 Etihad is less popular than other airlines for award travel, possibly because its system is difficult to use.
-Much of the time, you’ll need to call the airline to book your flights, since its own system can neither show nor allow you to redeem miles for flights.
-This is a shame since there are some gems to book through Etihad Guest.
+Although travelers can now book American Airlines and Virgin Australia award flights online, you’ll need to call the airline to book other award flights, since its own system can neither show nor allow you to redeem miles for flights.

 Hot Tip: Purchases of Etihad miles are processed by Points.com, which means you’ll want to use a credit card that maximizes everyday spending, such as many cards issued by Capital One.

-Etihad is selling miles for as little as 1.33 cents apiece.
-This is below our valuation, making this a great sale to take advantage of if you have a use for those miles.
+Etihad is selling miles for as little as 1.54 cents apiece.
+While this is above our valuation, it could make sense to take advantage of it if you have a specific use for those miles.

-While Etihad requires that you call to book, you can find award availability with a variety of carriers, including American Airlines, British Airways, and Qantas, to ensure your desired seats are available.
+While Etihad requires that you call to book for many airlines, you can find award availability with a variety of carriers, including British Airways and Qantas, to ensure your desired seats are available.